WMA Statement on Nuclear Weapons

 Adopted by the 50th World Medical Assembly, Ottawa, Canada, October 1998

-and revised by the 59th WMA General Assembly, Seoul, Korea, October 2008
+Revised by the 59th WMA General Assembly, Seoul, Korea, October 2008,

-and by the 69th WMA General Assembly, Reykjavik, Iceland, October 2018
+by the 69th WMA General Assembly, Reykjavik, Iceland, October 2018,

 Preamble

-The WMA Declarations of Geneva, of Helsinki and of Tokyo make clear the duties and responsibilities of the medical profession to preserve and safeguard the health of the patient and to dedicate itself to the service of humanity.
-Therefore, and in light of the catastrophic humanitarian consequences that any use of nuclear weapons would have, and the impossibility of a meaningful health and humanitarian response, the WMA considers that it has a duty to work for the elimination of nuclear weapons.
+The WMA Declarations of Geneva, Helsinki and Tokyo make clear the duties and responsibilities of the medical profession to preserve and safeguard the health of the patient and to dedicate itself to the service of humanity.
+Therefore, and in light of the persistent availability of nuclear weapons, the catastrophic medical and environmental consequences of nuclear weapon use, and the impossibility of a meaningful health and humanitarian response, the WMA considers that it has a duty to work toward the elimination of nuclear weapons.
 To achieve a world free of nuclear weapons is a necessity.

 Recommendations